stillmattwest/machine_learning_spec/Notes/Week 01/Supervised vs Unsupervised Learning/03 Supervised Learning Part 2.md

 Classification algorithms predict *classes* or *categories*.
 The terms are interchangable.

-It is possible to use n number of inputs in an effort to get an accurate output.
+It is possible to use $n$ number of inputs in an effort to get an accurate output.

 For example, in the cancer app certain factors about the patient, such as age, can affect the output.